ZabihullahNooriWardak/ZabihullahNooriWardak/README.md

   <p> 🌱 I’m currently studying at microverse</p>
   <p> 🌐 You can see my portfolio through <a href="https://zabihullahnooriwardak.github.io/Zabih-portfolio/" target="_blank">here</a></p>
   <p> 📫 How to reach me: <strong>zabinoori712@gmail.com</strong></p>
+  <p> My hobbies are watching youtube, coding, reading books and playing video games</p>
   <p> ⚡ Fun fact: <strong>Sometimes while I am sleeping, I find solutions for bugs and pieces of code that are not working</strong></p>
+  <p> 🌱 I’m constantly learning new programming languages inorder to gain more knowledge on Software Development and web development.</p>
 </div>
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">